NEWS: Temporary shower facilities installed at Homeless Services Center

 The move to a temporary facility will impact residents of the 40-bed Paul Lee Loft emergency shelter, where the existing hygiene bay is located.
 Members of the public who have had access to the existing hygiene bay may also be impacted by new reduced hours of availability.

 The hygiene bay, which opened in 2006, provides showers and toilets and has operated 7 days a week.
 With approximately 100 people utilizing the showers daily, the showers are among the most heavily utilized public showers in the county.

 “The ability to offer showers and restrooms for residents of the Paul Lee Loft and members of the public is critical in terms of public health, as well as dignity and respect for those who are on a path out of homelessness and into permanent housing,” said Phil Kramer, executive director of Homeless Services Center.

-Homeless Services Center has provided more than 15,000 showers annually over the last 13 years.
-Homeless Services Center, which leases the Paul Lee Loft building from the City of Santa Cruz, takes the lead role on maintaining the hygiene bay.
+HSC has provided more than 15,000 showers annually over the last 13 years.
+HSC, which leases the Paul Lee Loft building from the City of Santa Cruz, takes the lead role on maintaining the hygiene bay.
 Housing Matters determined that closure of the facility is necessary following years of routine maintenance, as well as major repairs conducted over the last five years that were needed to stay operational.
 The necessary overhaul of the facility is estimated between $500,000 and $1 million.